 This question is crucial to get an idea of how evolved is the development process of the potential partner.
 If a strong entity, they will have an established method.
 What you are looking for is not an iron-rigid process, but a flexible process that is adaptable to your specific project needs.

-Their proposal should contain a clearly streamlined project course with clear indication of how holidays will be managed, which work models will be followed, what project management tools will be used, how fast they can hire more and scale up their team depending on the changing project requirements, the mode of recruitment process, what qualities they look for while hiring, etc. Besides, there should be clear statements regarding the infrastructure that the teams use and how each team member can add value to the project.
+Their proposal should contain a clearly streamlined project course with a clear indication of how holidays will be managed, which work models will be followed, what project management tools will be used, how fast they can hire more and scale up their team depending on the changing project requirements, the mode of the recruitment process, what qualities they look for while hiring, etc. Besides, there should be clear statements regarding the infrastructure that the teams use and how each team member can add value to the project.